Easy Lower Back Yoga for Beginners

 Progressing Your Yoga Practice

-After 4-6 weeks of consistent yoga for lower back pain for beginners, you may notice less stiffness and more strength.
-To progress with easy back pain yoga, try:
+After 4–6 weeks of consistent practice, you may notice less stiffness and more strength.
+To progress with your beginner back-care routine, try:

 • Extend Hold Times: Hold poses like Child’s Pose or Bridge for 10–15 breaths.